A Combined Preconditioning Strategy for Nonsymmetric Systems: Applications and numerical results

-In all the results we have presented so far, the flexible two--preconditioner GMRES variant has performed slightly better than the classical $ B^{-1} $ preconditioner in terms of number of iterations to convergence, but the increased computational cost per iteration of this GMRES variant has ended up making the classical preconditioner perform better in execution time.
+In all the results we have presented so far, the variable--step preconditioner GMRES variant has performed slightly better than the classical $ B^{-1} $ preconditioner in terms of number of iterations to convergence, but the increased computational cost per iteration of the combined preconditioned GMRES method has ended up making the classical preconditioner perform better in execution time.
 This suggests that the new method may be competitive in settings where each iteration is very expensive, so that the savings in iteration count can make up for the increased cost per iteration.
 To examine this setting we consider a problem in Tables \ref{competitiveiterations} and \ref{competitivetime} where the coarse grid solve is done on a relatively fine grid and is therefore quite expensive.
 The results in this somewhat artificial setting do show that the new methods are competitive with the classical preconditioning techniques in terms of computational cost.\\

+As a final test, we consider the variable--step preconditioner GMRES method using \eqref{b22} for solving a nonsymmetric convection--diffusion problem.
+The model problem is set on $ \Omega=[0,1]^2 $ and given by